Scooby Wright: Birmingham Stallions

 On February 23, 2022, Wright was selected by the Birmingham Stallions of the United States Football League (USFL).
 Wright won Defensive Player of the Week in week 4 with six tackles, one sack, and two tackles for loss.
 He was ruled inactive for the game against the Philadelphia Stars on May 15, with a calf injury and an illness.
 He was transferred back to the active roster on May 20, but moved back to the inactive roster later that day.
-He scored a pick six in the fourth quarter of the 2022 USFL Championship game for the go ahead score.
+He scored a pick six in the fourth quarter of the 2022 USFL championship for the go ahead score.

 Wright was placed on the injured reserve list by the team on May 11, 2023, and transferred to the team's inactive roster on June 12.
 He was placed on injured reserve on April 24, 2024.
 On May 21, Wright announced his retirement due to a neck injury, but remained on injured reserve until the end of the season.